Herbal baths are a good way to introduce the healing power of herbs to your life. With the skin being the largest organ

 That is until I read Kami McBride’s book How to Create Healing Herbal Baths.
 Kami has an innovative approach to creating healing herbal baths that is inspiring and engaging.
 This is a short book that can be read in 30 minutes.
 But don’t let its brevity fool you.
 It is rich in herbal ideas and healthful, creative inspiration.

 When I first saw the title of Kami McBride’s book, How to Create Healing Herbal Baths ,You Deserve It, (2014) I thought it was a book about making bath salts, bath bombs, bath oil, and other mixtures of fragrance with salt or oil.
 There are a lot of other books like that already.
-So I was thinking when I downloaded the books and resources from this year’s Herbs and Essential Oils Super Bundle, that I already knew what Healing Herbal Baths was about.
+So I was thinking that I already knew what Healing Herbal Baths was about.

 I was wrong.
 Essential oils are not mentioned at all nor are salts, clays, baking soda, starch, or even soap.
 Instead Kami has offered us a delightful, cup of herbal tea, and an intimate journey into her garden and her very personal bathing and self-care rituals.
 The cup of tea is the size of a claw foot bathtub, served in a secluded corner of her garden.